splunk/public-o11y-docs/gdi/get-data-in/rum/react/install-rum-react.rst

 Check compatibility and requirements
 ===============================================

-Splunk RUM for Mobile supports React Native 11 and higher, including iPadOS 13 and higher.
+Splunk RUM for Mobile supports React Native 0.67 and higher.

+The library is also compatible with the following frameworks and libraries:

+- Expo framework
+- React Navigation 5 and 6

 .. _rum-react-install: